Basketball League Rules

 - First – warning or technical foul

-- Second – technical foul or ejection (official’s judgement)
+- Second – technical foul or ejection (official’s judgment)

 - Third – Removal from gym or program without refund

 Game Postponement: For inclement weather or other situations out of CAL Sports control, families are notified via the CAL Sports Academy website.
-The League Coordinator notifies coaches and referees of game postponement.
-All efforts are made to reschedule the game within a reasonable timeframe to maintain the integrity of the league standings, but is not guaranteed.
+The League Coordinator notifies coaches and referees of a game postponement.
+All efforts are made to reschedule the game within a reasonable timeframe to maintain the integrity of the league standings but are not guaranteed.

-Awards: Awards are given to the first and second place teams as well as most valuable player.
+Awards: Awards are given to the first place team as well as the most valuable player.

 All-Star Game: All players will receive a t-shirt (no awards or mvp)!